 I get excited about all the new science that is flooding in to confirm the clear links about how food can profoundly influence our health.
 I’m not interested in celebrity fad diets, but ones that have some evidence to support their use.
 If you are making changes to your diet you want to be as sure as possible that there is a good reason for doing this.

 The amount of information on the internet can be overwhelming – especially when you’re not feeling your best.
-Although some people enjoy searching for scientific studies, many of my clients tell me they find this a burden.
+Although some people enjoy searching for scientific studies, many of my clients tell me they find this a burden and are exhausted by looking for answers on the internet from Dr Google!

 I do not routinely prescribe supplements.
 I prefer to help you get the nutrients you need from making changes to your diet.
 Sometimes however supplements are necessary to achieve the levels required to bring about a therapeutic effect.